tomity/fluent-plugin-select/README.markdown

+# fluent-plugin-select-if

-fluent-plugin-select-if is the non-buffered output plugin that can filter event logs by using ruby script.
+fluent-plugin-select-if(out\_select\_if) is the non-buffered output plugin that can filter event logs by using ruby script.

-# Example.
+## Example

 This sample config outputs access logs that have status code 200.